citynetwork/docs/docs/howto/openstack/nova/rescue-server.md

     highlighted.](assets/rescue-server/03-menu-list.png)

     Once selected, the rescue dialog appears.

-    Click _No_ to cancel or _Yes, Rescue_ to proceed.
+    Leave the default option, _Use System Rescue Image_.

-    ![About to rescue a server, showing details about the Server name, UUID and region with a question to confirm the rescue with "Yes, Rescue" or cancel it with
+    Click _No_ to cancel or _Rescue_ to proceed.

-    "No".](assets/rescue-server/04-rescue-button.png)
+    ![About to rescue a server, showing details with the default option "Use System Rescue Image".](assets/rescue-server/04-rescue-button.png)

     When a server has been switched to rescue mode, its status icon appears with an exclamation mark: